HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

 The cold neutrons moderated inside the methane are transported out of the shielding to the sample area by a neutron guide with a \qtyproduct{30x44}{mm} section and coated by \ce{^58Ni} (m=1.18).
 The distance from the moderator surface to the guide exit is \SI{6.83}{m}.
 A \ce{^3He} tube placed in front of the window at the exit of the guide measures the intensity of the neutrons as a function of the time of flight.
 On both sides of the detector, two identical tubes measure the background in its proximity.
 Since the guide section is bigger than the dimensions of the moderator, also fast neutrons from the TMR are reaching the sample area.
 Here they can get thermalized or scattered by the borated polyethylene shielding, with a second chance to reach the detector as background.
 Thus, the tubes on the sides should give a good estimates of this small effect.

-A set of useful monitors, synchronized with the same time-of-flight trigger as the detector for the signal, were scattered around the hall at the following locations: inside the TMR station (visible in the bottom right corner in \cref{fig:inner_TMR_above}), outside the biological shielding, inside and outside the sample station shielding, and the array of tubes from the banana detector of the diffractometer (visible in \cref{fig:detector}).
+A set of useful monitors, synchronized with the same time-of-flight trigger as the detector for the signal, were scattered around the hall at the following locations: inside the TMR station (visible in the bottom right corner in \cref{fig:inner_TMR_above}), outside the biological shielding, and inside and outside the sample station shielding.
+In addition, the array of tubes of the banana detector of the diffractometer (visible in \cref{fig:detector}) was used.
 The time resolution was \SI{0.2}{ms} for a full-scale range of \SI{50}{ms}.